pyepics/pyepics/doc/advanced.rst

 character waveforms, this module resists the temptation to implicitly convert such byte arrays to strings using ``as_string=True``.

-As an exmple, let's say you've created a character waveform PV, as with this EPICS database::
+As an example, let's say you've created a character waveform PV, as with this EPICS database::

      grecord(waveform,"$(P):filename")  {